bogdanlab/focus/README.md

 =====
 FOCUS (Fine-mapping Of CaUsal gene Sets) is software to fine-map transcriptome-wide association study statistics at genomic risk regions.
 The software takes as input summary GWAS data along with eQTL weights and outputs a credible set of _genes_ to explain observed genomic risk.

-This is an initial draft of the README and extensive documentation is coming soon.

 Installing
 ----------
 The easiest way to install is with pip: